borjapetit/fortran_toolkit/index.md

 - [grid](docs/grid): generate a grid for a continuous variable.
 - [interpolation](docs/interpolation.md): interpolate a value over a grid, returning position and distance.
 - [interpolate](docs/interpolate.md): linearly interpolate a value over an n-dimensional grid (up to dimension 6).
-- [timing](docs/timing.md): returns the number of seconds since 00:00h of the 1st day of the month (robust to parelalization).
+- [timing](docs/timing.md): returns the number of seconds since 00:00h of the 1st day of the month (robust to parallelization).
 - [multiplo](docs/multiplo.md): returns ```.TRUE.``` if an integer is a multiple of another user-provided integer.
 - [iseven](docs/iseven.md): returns ```.TRUE.``` if a user-provided integer is even.
 - [error](docs/error.md): print error message and interrupt execution.